qcargile/Chrome-Blood/Modlist/FAQ.md

 - **Settings you’ve changed:**
   Check the mod **“Chrome and Blood modlist settings - Standard Profile”**, or back up **Overwrite** in MO2.

+**Q: My saves aren't in the MO2 Saves Tab, how do I fix that?**
+**A:** Click on the profile drop down at the top of the left pane in MO2 --> Manage --> Ensure that "use profile specific Save Games" is ticked for whatever profile you're on.

 **Q: How do I safely modify the list and not lose added mods between updates?**
 **A:** Refer to **[Rule-11](https://github.com/qcargile/Chrome-Blood/blob/main/Modlist/Rule%2011.md)** documentation to get started.